sopherapps/scdb/docs/HOW_IT_WORKS.md

 ##### Performance

-- Time complexity: This operation is O(1) where k is the `number_of_index_blocks` and N is the number of keys in the file before compaction.
+- Time complexity: This operation is O(1).
-- Auxiliary space: This operation is O(m) where m is the size of the header i.e. 100.
+- Auxiliary space: This operation is O(1).

 ### Optimizations